Have you got a big mirror that you don’t actually use? Why not make it a bedroom decor by turning it into an infinity LED mirror?

 This is the LED used in this project which you can buy here.
 This kit comes with a power adapter, remote, IR sensor, and 16.4 feet of LED strip w/ adhesive backing for around $30.
 The LEDs can be trimmed every 1.5 inches or 3 inches depending on which kit you get.

 I sanded the inside lip of the frame here in order to remove any old paint.
-I repainted it later, but you’ll want a nice smooth surface to adhere the LED strip to.
+I repainted it later, but you’ll want a nice smooth surface to adhere to the LED strip.

 Continued Page 2…